Wait, just thinking about changing is a stage of change? That’s how you start to change — by thinking about it without doing anything?

 With the exception of pre-contemplation, all the stages of change require a great deal of work, attention, time and energy.
 Thinking is included in this work.
 It’s hard to encounter conflicting thoughts about what you want and then reconcile the dissension.

-Figuring out what you really, truly want can be challenging enough — implementing and maintaining the changes you’ve decided upon can be even more so. #5 of my ten tenets especially applies here, and if it applies to you, recruit support.
+Figuring out what you really, truly want can be challenging enough — implementing and maintaining the changes you’ve decided upon can be even more so.
+Number five of my 10 tenets especially applies here, and if it applies to you, recruit support.